As harvest comes into full swing, the E4 Crop Intelligence team has put together a few simple reminders to think over.

 3. Check Crop Quality

 Check over the quality of your crop and standability.
 Adjust harvest field order to allow the best use of time and avoid as much harvest loss as possible.
-Check for areas of high disease infection, poor stalk integrity, or probability to ear loss and move ahead in harvest order.
+Check for areas of high disease infection, poor stalk integrity, or probability of ear loss and move ahead in harvest order.

 4. Take Field Notes